mihirrd/logslim/README.md

 logslim inspect 18 --recent 5
 ```

-Shows the template pattern, total hit count, and the most recent matching log entries with their parameter values.
+Shows the template pattern, total hit count, per-slot parameter stats (top values and distinct count), and the most recent matching log entries reconstructed to their original form.

 ### Query by pattern and parameter values